Nismit/Docker-devpress/README.md

 # WordPress Development Environment for Docker
 You can set up for development of WordPress environment on Docker.
+I think that Node container does not need in this time because in front-end most of developers have already installed Node.js in local development.
+Basically, npm packages does not need to install in global which mean most of plugins can manage in local package.json.
+This is why I removed Node container.

 ## Notice
 All docker images are set `latest`.